 Mintos is a peer-to-peer lending platform in Europe.
 Like many other FinTech companies of this type, it is based in the Baltic region; in Latvia specifically.
-However, they do have other offices in Mexico and Poland.

 Mintos started operating in 2015, but has experienced rapid growth due to getting a lot of things right and becoming popular with financial bloggers due to its ease of use and transparency.

 Mintos has raised a total of € 7 million – € 2 million seed funding in 2016 and € 5 million Series A funding in 2018.
 Investors in both rounds were Maris Keiss (co-founder of 4finance and Mogo), Aigars Kesenfelds (co-founder of 4finance and Mogo, investor in Artsy and Madara Cosmetics), Kristaps Ozols (co-founder of 4finance and Mogo), and Alberts Pole (co-founder of 4finance and Mogo) – all investing through Grumpy Investments (previously known as Skillion Ventures).

 The average interest rate 12% as of August 2022, with close to 500,000 investors registered from all over the world, €8.2bn invested.
 Mintos is also the only double award winner at the annual AltFi awards of 2019.

 Another important statistic to look at is the loan book growth, and here again, Mintos is doing very well as can be seen in the following screenshot.